Go directly to the content

 Because of that extra energy, many things happen:

-• Better circulation: your blood vessels expand slightly, allowing oxygen and nutrients to reach the right places faster.
+• Better circulation: your blood vessels dilate slightly, allowing oxygen and nutrients to reach the right places faster.

 • Faster removal of waste products: such as lactic acid after a workout.